-Following a very unsatisfactory initial approach to testing, it does now appear that testing for evidence of current viral infection (the antigen test) is going to be rapidly increased with a Government aim of performing 100,000 tests per day by the end of April.
+Following a very unsatisfactory initial approach to testing, it does now appear that testing for evidence of current viral infection (the antigen test) is being rapidly increased with a Government aim of performing 100,000 tests per day.
 This should mean that health and other key workers will know if they have the virus.
 They will also know when they are no longer infective and can go back to work.